 Cap d'Agde is one of the best known nudist resorts in Europe.
 It's in Languedoc, an area of great beauty which enjoys great weather as well.
-There are beautiful beaches along this part of the Mediterranean coast running south from the fishing port of Sète where colourful fishing boats bob up and down in the harbour.
+There are beautiful beaches along this part of the Mediterranean coast running south from the fishing port of Sète where colorful fishing boats bob up and down in the harbor.
 A little further afield you come to the fabulous city of Montpellier so there's plenty to see and do in the area if you can tear yourself away from the resort.

 Hotel Eve - The Bottom Line

 This hotel isn't the Ritz - but you can't wander around the Ritz in the buff either.
-It's a 3-star hotel with 45 rooms and 3 suites, all renovated and all with much needed air conditioning.
+It's a 3-star hotel with 45 rooms and 3 suites, all renovated and all with much-needed air conditioning.
 All rooms have a pretty decor and en suite bathrooms have either a shower or a bath tub so specify when you book.
 The three suites are larger, and some have terraces overlooking the garden.
 This is the only hotel within the naturist quarter and it offers rental apartments as well.
 There's a heated outdoor pool and a Solarium on the roof as well as massage and beauty treatments in the spa, sauna, jacuzzi, free wi fi and satellite TV.

 The staff is extremely, helpful and friendly from the proprietor to front desk clerks and the maids.